josecfreittas/npm_deps/README.md

 <!-- MDOC !-->

-### A tool to help you manage your NPM dependencies in Elixir projects without the need of Node.js or NPM in your project or in your machine.
+### A tool to help you manage your NPM dependencies in Elixir projects without the need of Node.js or NPM in your environment.

 ## Setup